Rowan Engineering clinic project takes flight | More

 Where do I get registration/class information?

 Registration materials & lists of classes for the semester are posted on the Registrar's web site.
-Or, you can pick them up in hard copy at their office.

 I took classes somewhere else.
 How do they transfer in?

 Rowan is now a part of a statewide credit evaluation system.
-BEFORE YOU CALL the Law & Justice Studies Academic Coordinator - check here.
-ALSO, BEFORE YOU CALL the Law & Justice Studies Academic Coordinator - check with the credit evaluation department of the Registrar's Office or with Admissions.
+BEFORE YOU CALL the Law & Justice Studies department check here.
+ALSO, BEFORE YOU CALL the Law & Justice Studies department - check with the credit evaluation department of the Registrar's Office or with Admissions.
 PLEASE keep in mind, the Law & Justice Studies Department does not generally make decisions about transfer credits.
 NOTE: Starting Fall 2002, you may only use 67 s.h. of transfer credits from a community college/two-year college toward your degree in Law & Justice Studies.
 NOTE: No courses in which the student has earned a grade of less than "C" can receive transfer credit within the Law and Justice Studies major.
 NOTE: Not all classes transfer in to Rowan.
 If we teach the course here at the 300/400 level, you generally will not receive credit for that course from a two-year college.
 NOTE: You must complete a minimum of 8 Law & Justice courses at Rowan University.

 How many D's can I have and still graduate?